salemon/robotic_chess_player/README.md

 ```
 4. Change the server caller topic to `robot_service`, and type in `locate chessboard` in the expression.
 5. Place chess piece on the board.
 Place only black or white of one type of chess piece on the board each time.
-All chess pieces have two pieces except the king for one color, so place two pieces at h1 and h2.
-When collecting the data for the king, just put it at h1.
+All chess pieces have two pieces except the king for one color, so place two pieces at square h1 and square h2.
+When collecting the data for the king, just put it at square h1.
 6. Type in `auto;`+`corresponding chess piece type letter`  in the expression
 For example, `auto;Q` is collecting the white queen's image data